Optimism Stabilizes Thompson Sampling for Adaptive Inference: Introduction

-\paragraph{Optimism and optimistic posterior sampling.} Optimism is a classical exploration principle in bandits, most prominently instantiated via upper confidence bounds \citep{auer2002finite}.
-In Bayesian and posterior-sampling settings, optimism can arise through posterior-quantile indexing (Bayes-UCB) \citep{kaufmann2012bayesian}, optimistic Bayesian sampling rules \citep{may2012optimistic}, ensemble- or multi-sample-based procedures \citep{fonteneau2013optimistic,agrawal2017optimistic,lu2017ensemble}, and more recent Feel-Good Thompson sampling \citep{zhang2022feel}.
-Our mean bonus variant TS is closely related to these optimistic posterior-sampling methods, and we show that it is stable in the multi-armed Gaussian bandit.
-In addition, we prove stability of the variance inflated variant TS in the general multi-armed bandit setting, indicating that variance inflation is another effective way to achieve optimism and ensure stability.
+\paragraph{Optimism and optimistic posterior sampling.} Optimism is a classical exploration principle in bandits, most prominently instantiated via upper confidence bounds~\citep{auer2002finite}.
+In Bayesian and posterior-sampling settings, optimism can arise through posterior-quantile indexing (Bayes-UCB)~\citep{kaufmann2012bayesian}, optimistic Bayesian sampling rules~\citep{may2012optimistic}, ensemble- or multi-sample-based procedures~\citep{fonteneau2013optimistic,agrawal2017optimistic,lu2017ensemble}, and more recent Feel-Good Thompson sampling~\citep{zhang2022feel}.
+Our mean bonus variant TS is closely related to these optimistic posterior-sampling methods, and we show that it is stable for general $K$-armed bandits.
+In addition, we prove stability of the variance inflated variant TS, indicating that variance inflation is another effective way to achieve optimism and ensure stability.
+The recent work of~\citet{zhu2026adaptive} is particularly close algorithmically due to the variance inflation inside Gaussian Thompson sampling.
+Their variance inflation scheme is adaptive and is analyzed for finite-time efficiency, safety, robustness, and related post-experiment guarantees, whereas our variance-inflated rule is studied through Lai--Wei stability and sharp pull-count asymptotics in order to recover classical Wald validity.

-\paragraph{Other related work.} Broadly speaking, our work is also related to statistical inference for other online algorithms, such as stochastic approximation and stochastic gradient descent \citep{polyak1992acceleration,chen2020statistical,li2023online,su2023higrad,shen2026sgd}.
-Moreover, since bandits are a special case of reinforcement learning, our work is related to statistical inference for reinforcement learning algorithms \citep{li2023statistical,wu2024statistical,wu2025uncertainty} and to posterior sampling methods for reinforcement learning \citep{russo2014learning,agrawal2017optimistic,osband2016generalization,lu2017ensemble,zanette2020frequentist,dann2021provably,zhong2022gec,agarwal2022model}.
+\paragraph{Other related work.} Broadly speaking, our work is also related to statistical inference for other online algorithms, such as stochastic approximation and stochastic gradient descent~\citep{polyak1992acceleration,chen2020statistical,li2023online,su2023higrad,shen2026sgd}.
+Moreover, since bandits are a special case of reinforcement learning, our work is related to statistical inference for reinforcement learning algorithms~\citep{li2023statistical,wu2024statistical,wu2025uncertainty} and to posterior sampling methods for reinforcement learning~\citep{russo2014learning,agrawal2017optimistic,osband2016generalization,lu2017ensemble,zanette2020frequentist,dann2021provably,zhong2022gec,agarwal2022model}.